 We’re helping the NHS by increasing our nursing visits.
 We’re taking therapeutic care packages to shielded people at the end of their lives.
 We’re providing emotional support to affected staff in Derbyshire’s care homes and clinical teams at Derby hospital.
 We’re also providing online and face to face support for bereaved adults and children who have lost a loved one over the last few months.

 Our income will be seriously affected for a long time to come.
-You can help us to always be there at the most emotional and difficult time of someone’s life.
+You can help us to be there always, at the most emotional and difficult time of someone’s life.

 With your help, we won’t let COVID-19 stop us.

 Don’t let the pandemic stop our local care.
 We’re grateful for any donations, big or small.
 Thank you.